ydamga/50-JS-Projects/README.md

 # 50 Projects - HTML/CSS and JavaScript

-I am trying to do 50 Projects created by Traversy Media to improve m JavaScript skills!
+I will try to do 50 Projects created by Traversy Media to improve my JavaScript skills!

-Here is the original site that holds the challange :

 [https://50projects50days.com/]